/wynton/

 If your group/lab (e.g. boblab

-) has purchased additional storage, it is available under /wynton/group/
+storage, it is available under

-, (and possibly also under /wynton/protected/group/
+, and possibly also under /wynton/protected/group/

 (PHI), or /wynton/protected/project/

-(PHI)).
-To check how much storage space your group/lab has consumed of the total amount available to it, call:
+storage space your group/lab has consumed of the total amount

 beegfs-ctl --getquota --storagepoolid=12 --gid "$(id --group)"